-Below you'll find details on how each Mistweaver Monk talent functions and what its best use conditions are.
-Mistweaver talents allow you to customize your setup for any encounter, be it single-target healing, group-healing, or utility.
-This information is geared towards new and intermediate players, so I've done my best to avoid lots of math or complex theories.
+Below you'll find details on how each Restoration Druid talent functions and what its best use conditions are.
+Druid talents allow you to customize your setup for any encounter, be it single-target healing, group-healing, or utility.
 Feedback is greatly appreciated!
-Feel free to leave comments at the bottom of the page or tweet @Daemagor.
+Feel free to leave comments at the bottom of the page, contact me, or tweet @PrestonDvorak.

 Level 15 (Tier 1)